Fairey Albacore: Operational history

-During 1943, the Albacore was progressively replaced in FAA service by the newer Barracuda.
+During 1943, the Albacore was replaced in FAA service by the newer Barracuda.
 The final Albacore squadron of the FAA, No. 841 Squadron, which had flown numerous shore-based attacks against shipping in the English Channel for the whole of its career with the Albacore, was disbanded in late 1943.

-The Royal Air Force deployed some Albacores; No. 36 Squadron based at Singapore acquired five to supplement its Vickers Vildebeests at RAF Seletar in December 1941.
+The Royal Air Force deployed some Albacores; 36 Squadron based at Singapore acquired five to supplement its Vickers Vildebeests at RAF Seletar in December 1941.
 The remnants of the squadron was captured by the Japanese in March 1942.
 During 1943, No. 415 Squadron RCAF was equipped with Albacores (presumably ex-FAA) before the Flight operating them was transferred and reformed as 119 Squadron at RAF Manston in July 1944.
 The squadron deployed later to Belgium and their Albacores were disposed of in early 1945, due to spares shortages, in favour of the inferior but ASV radar-equipped Swordfish Mk.IIIs that the squadron kept until the end of the war on 8 May.
-This was to combat German mini-submarines attacking Allied shipping entering the River Scheldt on its way to Antwerp Port.
+This was to combat German mini-submarines attacking Allied shipping entering the River Scheldt on its way to the Port of Antwerp.
 The Aden Communication Flight used 17 Albacores between the middle of 1944 and August 1946.
 Some of these were delivered by sea on the SS Empire Arun in December 1945 (all from Royal Navy stock).

 The Royal Canadian Air Force took over the Albacores and used them during the Normandy invasion, for a similar role until July 1944.
 The Albacore was the last biplane to be used in combat by the RCAF.